My visit to Thailand came about after I seriously needed a good tan, which I think the above photo proves. WTF, I look

 Thailand Travel Guide – Adventurous Thailand

 I had several destinations in Thailand on my itinerary before I landed at Bangkok airport.

-They included Bangkok, the capital of Thailand, plus the Thai islands of Phuket, and Ko Samui.
+They included Bangkok, the capital of Thailand, plus two of the most popular Thai islands, Phuket and Ko Samui.

 Discovering the paradise of Thailand turned out to be an incredible experience.

-I’m not going to tell you the exact order I did everything in during my trip to Thailand because it doesn’t really matter.
+I won’t tell you the exact order I did everything in during my trip to Thailand because it doesn’t matter.

-You’ll find adventurous things to do in Thailand suitable for everyone here, especially if you’re a first-time visitor to Thailand.
+There are plenty of adventurous things to do in Thailand for everyone here, especially if you are a first-time visitor to Thailand.

 Krabi – A Thailand Paradise

-I only learned about this beautiful paradise when I traveled on a bus on the way to somewhere else.
+Somehow I only learned about this beautiful paradise when traveling on a bus to some other destination.
 At the time, I had no idea about Krabi.

 The person I was speaking with told me they were going climbing in Krabi.
 Rock climbing sounded like it would be an awesome activity to try, so I headed to Krabi and stayed for a couple of nights, but I should have stayed even longer.

 In my opinion, every Thailand travel guidebook should have this destination in the top 5 things to do in Thailand.
 Krabi is a magical destination!

 The only thing that sucked was that I sucked at rock climbing.

-I gave up quickly when attempting to rock climb with all the proper gear I had rented, with a hired guide as well, in less than 5 minutes.
+I gave up quite quickly when attempting to rock climb.
+Even though I hired the proper climbing gear and hired a rock climbing guide, I gave up in less than 5 minutes.

 I’m just not a rock climber of vertical cliffs, but you may love it!

 Even if you don’t like rock climbing, you have to visit Krabi.
-It’s a beautiful destination.
+It’s a fantastic destination.

 Ko Phi Phi Don – My Paradise Island